Pricing

 How to integrate PayFac as a Service?

 Integrating PayFac as a Service is easier than it might sound, but it helps to think of the process in three layers: technical, operational, and commercial.
+Independent software vendors (ISVs) often leverage PFaaS to embed payment processing services into their cloud-based solutions, streamlining payment acceptance for their clients.

 On the technical side, integration usually happens through APIs or SDKs.
 This is where you connect your platform to the provider, embed onboarding flows for your merchants, and build in checkout forms or reporting dashboards.

 The next layer is operational setup.
-Here, you'll decide how payments will appear to your users – whether under your own brand through a white-label model or co-branded with the provider.
+Here, you’ll decide how payments will appear to your users – whether under your own brand through a white-label model or co-branded with the provider.
 It also means aligning customer support processes so merchants know where to turn with questions, and making sure your internal teams are comfortable with the basics of payments.
+PFaaS also supports recurring billing and subscription services, making it ideal for platforms with ongoing payment needs.

 Finally, there’s commercial alignment.
 This is where you define your pricing and revenue-sharing model and plan how you’ll communicate the new payment offering to your customer base.